-In this article I am going to explain why you need to do the DUTCH hormone test to identify adrenal and sex hormone imbalances, the different types of adrenal dysfunction that can occur and what you need to do to improve your hormonal health.
+In this article, I am going to explain why you need to do the DUTCH hormone test to identify adrenal and sex hormone imbalances, the different types of adrenal dysfunction that can occur and what you need to do to improve your hormonal health.

-For a long time conventional medicine has only recognized two types of adrenal problems, these are Addison’s Disease and Cushing’s Syndrome, which are either extremely low cortisol or extremely high cortisol production.
-Both of these conditions are very serious and potentially life threatening if left untreated, but if you don’t have these conditions does that mean your adrenal function is “perfect”?
+For a long time, conventional medicine has only recognized two types of adrenal problems, these are Addison’s Disease and Cushing’s Syndrome, which are either extremely low cortisol or extremely high cortisol production.
+Both of these conditions are very serious and potentially life-threatening if left untreated, but if you don’t have these conditions does that mean your adrenal function is “perfect”?

-That is like saying that if your car has not crashed, or the engine has not “blown up” then it is working perfectly fine, but we know that there can be many issues with a car that is affecting it’s performance, like old oil, flat tires, leaking radiator or a broken light …. all of these could affect your car’s performance or safety.
+That is like saying that if your car has not crashed, or the engine has not “blown up” then it is working perfectly fine, but we know that there can be many issues with a car that is affecting its performance, like old oil, flat tires, leaking radiator or a broken light …. all of these could affect your car’s performance or safety.

-HPA-D is essentially the same as “adrenal fatigue” except that the name adrenal fatigue is a bit misleading, your adrenal glands do not become tired and stop producing cortisol, instead it is the messages from the hypothalamus and pituitary glands in the brain that either get upregulated or down regulated that causes changes in cortisol production by the adrenal glands.
+HPA-D is essentially the same as “adrenal fatigue” except that the name adrenal fatigue is a bit misleading, your adrenal glands do not become tired and stop producing cortisol, instead it is the messages from the hypothalamus and pituitary glands in the brain that either get upregulated or down-regulated that causes changes in cortisol production by the adrenal glands.

 While these symptoms may also have other causes like poor diet, digestion problems or infection, if you have a number of these symptoms there is a good chance that you have some type of HPA-D

-There are three ways to test cortisol and DHEA production by the adrenal glands, they are blood testing, saliva testing and urine testing.
+There are three ways to test cortisol and DHEA production by the adrenal glands, they are blood testing, saliva testing, and urine testing.

-Other advantages of the DUTCH test is that it can measure the sex hormones estrogen, progesterone, testosterone and their metabolites, which measures how well your body is detoxifying hormones, and the methylation of hormones.
+Other advantages of the DUTCH testing is that it can measure the sex hormones estrogen, progesterone, testosterone and their metabolites, which measures how well your body is detoxifying hormones, and the methylation of hormones.
 This is important for both men and women.